Greatnex1/social-media-api/README.md

 How to install this project: clone repository, open in intellij or visual studio code.
 This project is built on java(version 11), maven bild tool and springboot an extension of spring framework.

-To use this project make su

-re you already have JDK installation on your system, (Either set the JAVA_HOME environment variable pointing to your JDK installation or have the java executable on your PATH), maven and springframework.
+To use this project make sure you already have JDK installation on your system, (Either set the JAVA_HOME environment variable pointing to your JDK installation or have the java executable on your PATH), maven and springframework.

-Setting up project in MAven:
+Setting up project in Maven:
 We need to start by creating a Maven pom.xml file.
 The pom.xml is the recipe that is used to build your project.
 Open your favorite text editor and add the following:

 <?xml version="1.0" encoding="UTF-8"?>